 Quebec City’s population has grown a healthy 6.3% over the past five years while unemployment levels are below 5% (no doubt helped by the plethora of government jobs in the province’s capital).

 If you are interested in looking for another place to live, make sure you do your research into what is important for you in an area.
+Take into consideration the Top 10 Places to Live in Canada.
 These are just based off of one website’s preferences.
 Canada is full of great areas to live.